Hari-1925/ScamShield_SDK/README.md

 ## 📜 License

-This project was built for **Smart India Hackathon (SIH) 2026 — Decode**.
+This project was built for as a initial prototype for IQOO Hackathon-Chennai City Battle.

 ---

 ## 👥 Team

-Built by a team of 6 engineers covering AI/ML, Cloud Architecture, Frontend, Computer Vision, Data Engineering, and DevOps.
+Built by a team of 3 engineers covering AI/ML, Cloud Architecture, Frontend, Computer Vision, Data Engineering, and DevOps.

 ---